See what it’s like to dine at Noma, previously ranked as the best restaurant in the world not once but five times.

 Noma offers a vegetarian menu option as an alternative to its set menu.

-While most people choose to take a taxi or car service, we found the 2A public bus to be both cost effective and efficient.
-Our total transport time was under 30 minutes each way.
+While most people choose to take a taxi or car service, a more cost-effective and efficient option is to take the 2A public bus.
+Taking this bus, our total transport time was under 30 minutes each way.

 Noma doesn’t have a dress code.
 During our meal, most people (including us) were comfortably dressed in a style best described as business casual.